Does this test have other names?

 a fecal fat test is the best way to find out if you have malabsorption.

 Your pancreas doesn't make enough digestive enzymes

-Your gallbladder isn't making enough bile.
-Your body needs bile to break down fats
+Your liver isn't making enough bile.
+Your body needs bile to break down fats for digestion.

-You can have two types of fecal fat tests: qualitative and quantitative.
+You can have 2 types of fecal fat tests: qualitative and quantitative.
 For a qualitative

 test, the lab checks a single stool sample under a microscope to count the number

 of fat globules, or droplets.
-For a quantitative test, you collect stool samples over
+For a quantitative test, you collect stool samples usually

-2 to 4 days.
-These samples are measured to find the total amount of fat in your stool
+over a period of 3 days.
+These samples are measured to find the total amount of fat

 Why do I need this test?